Liberty Bell: Inscription

 Two local founders, John Pass and John Stow, offered to recast the bell.
-Though they were inexperienced in bell casting, Pass had headed the Mount Holly Iron Foundry in neighboring New Jersey and came from Malta that had a tradition of bell casting.
-Stow, on the other hand, was only four years out of his apprenticeship as a brass founder.
-At Stow's foundry on Second Street, the bell was broken into small pieces, melted down, and cast into a new bell.
+Though they were inexperienced in bell casting, Pass headed the Mount Holly Iron Foundry in neighboring Mount Holly, New Jersey, and came from Malta, which had a tradition of bell casting.
+Stow was only four years out of his apprenticeship as a brass founder.
+At Stow's foundry on 2nd Street in Philadelphia, the bell was broken into small pieces, melted down, and cast into a new bell.
 The two founders decided that the metal was too brittle, and augmented the bell metal by about ten percent, using copper.
-The bell was ready in March 1753, and Norris reported that the lettering (that included the founders' names and the year) was even clearer on the new bell than on the old.
+By March 1753, the bell was ready, and Norris reported that the lettering, which included the founders' names and the year, was even clearer on the new bell than on the old.